tjasz/gtfs-sim/README.md

 - Verify the CSV format is correct (comma-separated with headers)
 - Check server console logs for error messages

+## Deployment

+The application supports deployment to Azure App Service with automatic switching between local file system (development) and Azure Blob Storage (production).

+### Deployment Requirements

+- Azure Storage Account for hosting GTFS data files
+- Azure App Service for hosting the application

+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

+### Quick Deployment Summary

+The application automatically detects the environment:
+- **Local**: Reads GTFS files from `input/` directory
+- **Azure**: Reads GTFS files from Azure Blob Storage (default: `gtfspugetsound/puget-sound`)

+No code changes required - simply deploy to Azure App Service and the app will automatically use Azure Blob Storage!

 ## License

 MIT